 - Mercy Rewarded: Show mercy on your opponent with a specific button combination and you can use an Animality on them instead.

-- Nice Job Fixing It, Villain!: Kano's arcade ladder ending has him betray Shao Khan and nuke his armies to oblivion, only to be messily devoured by a swarm of enslaved souls when he tries to harness Khan's magic for his own gain.
+- Nice Job Fixing It, Villain!: Kano's arcade ladder ending has him betray Shao Kahn and nuke his armies to oblivion, only to be messily devoured by a swarm of enslaved souls when he tries to harness Kahn's magic for his own gain.
 The text notes that Kano's greed had ironically saved the very world he was hoping to conquer.

 - No-Holds-Barred Beatdown: The Brutalities, the new finishers in the 16-bit versions of Ultimate and in Trilogy: they consist of the winner assaulting the loser with a 20-something hit combo before finishing with an uppercut that explodes the enemy into the trademark Ludicrous Gibs.